-Prior to joining Weil, Ms. Coyne was a federal prosecutor for 14 years, first in the District of New Jersey, then moving to the U.S. Attorney’s Office in the Eastern District of New York, where she worked for 11 years.
-In these roles, Ms. Coyne prosecuted or supervised a number of high-profile matters, including those involving the Foreign Corrupt Practices Act, securities and investment fraud, and off-label promotion in the healthcare space.
+Prior to joining Weil, Sarah was a federal prosecutor for 14 years, including 11 in the U.S. Attorney’s Office in the Eastern District of New York, following a three-year stint in the District of New Jersey.
+In these roles, Sarah prosecuted or supervised a number of high-profile matters, including those involving the Foreign Corrupt Practices Act, securities and investment fraud, and off-label promotion in the healthcare space.
 She also tried 14 jury trials and argued seven successful appeals before the Second Circuit, and one before the Third Circuit.
-As Chief of the Business and Securities Fraud Section, Ms. Coyne supervised 15 prosecutors working on white collar criminal matters.
+As Chief of the Business and Securities Fraud Section, Sarah supervised 15 prosecutors working on white collar criminal matters.

 Recent notable experience includes representing: